Jiaqi Zhang

 After getting my LLM degree from the University of Warwick, I went back to China and started an NGO to eliminate poverty in rural areas.
 I spent two years in two of the poorest villages in Sichuan province and Inner Mongolia.
 Our mission was to persuade local villagers to join the integrated villagers' cooperative organisation.

-After that, I worked as a lawyer and worked part-time in the NGO because of financial shortage.
+After that, I worked as a lawyer and worked part-time in the NGO.
 After establishing the organisations and handing them over to the local people and governments, we fulfilled the mission and ended the NGO.

 Research interests

-I am interested in jurisprudence, more specifically, the relationship between emotions and law.
+I am interested in jurisprudence, more specifically, the relationship between emotion, reason, and law.

 Qualifications